EffectOrientedProgramming/book/Chapters/02_Introduction.md

 ## What's Stopping Us?

-We don't have the home-building system’s channel.
+We don't have the home-building system's channel.
 It's hard to imagine what that channel would look like, or how it behaves.
 To get there we must examine some basic issues.
 A dominant issue is *predictability*.